 |6 or more||Not less than 40|

 If the obligor’s (the person ordered to pay child support) monthly net resources are more than $7,500.00 the skilled attorneys at our firm may be able to obtain more child support than the percentages listed above.
-In essence, we will need to prove that such things as private schools, nanny’s, summer vacations and extracurricular activities are in the child’s best interest.
+In essence, we will need to prove that such things as private schools, nannies, summer vacations, and extracurricular activities are in the child’s best interest.

 A court may order a parent to pay retroactive child support.
 The time limitations and amounts pertaining to retroactive child support are unique to each individual case and can only be discovered during a consultation with our law firm.

-Through our preparation, we address topics such as each parent’s income, the child’s wishes and family violence.
-If there is a history of family violence, it can affect child custody.
+Through our preparation, we address topics such as each parent’s income, the child’s wishes, and family violence.
+If there is a history of family or domestic violence, it can affect child custody.